Skip to main content Skip to complementary content

 If you need to automatically save generated reports to a folder in your Microsoft SharePoint network, toggle on the Folder switch under Distribute in the dialog when you are creating the report task.

 To store the report output to a Microsoft SharePoint folder, a connection to the Office 365 Sharepoint connector must be created in the space.
-For more information, see Delivering tabular reports to a distribution folder.
+For more information, see Delivering reports to a distribution folder.

 Creating a report task